HodBadichi/binary-search-with-coroutines/README.md

 ## Overview

-This project explores the use of C++ coroutines to implement a parallel binary search algorithm.
+This code snippet explores the use of C++ coroutines to implement a parallel binary search algorithm.
 The goal is to achieve higher memory-level parallelism by interleaving the execution of multiple binary search instances.

 ## Building and Running